 We welcomed August with a flood of rain and everything is super moist around here.
 It’s nice because all my water bins are full which means I won’t need to turn on the hose for a few weeks.

-You might remember I planted sugar pumpkins last week, they’re up like little soldiers and what a welcome blessing.
+You might remember I planted sugar pumpkins last week, they’re up and what a welcome blessing.

-I’m hoping you all enjoyed a great harvest in July and now the question is what needs to be done during the month of August.
-Activity begins to slow down during the hottest month of the season.
+I’m hoping you all enjoyed a great harvest in July and now the question is what needs to be done during the month of August?

 My garden has slowed down which has actually been pretty nice.
 I went ahead last week and trimmed things back and after this rain it’s like I have new plants again.

-Keep maintaining your garden through harvesting and remember to pull those weeds; use a hoe to make it less back breaking.
+Keep maintaining your garden through harvesting and remember to pull weeds to help those plants thrive.

-With all other berry bushes make sure to cut back any dead leaves or dark old stems and stake the plants so you’ll have stronger canes the following season.
+With all other berry bushes make sure to cut back any dead leaves or dark old stems and stake the plants so canes can grow strong.

 I honestly can’t imagine a garden space without flowers, can you?